vimode/frontend-mentor-challenges/interactive-pricing-component/README.md

 - Managing the [range events](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/oninput) as I had never used them before.

-- [animate()](https://developer.mozilla.org/en-US/docs/Web/API/Element/animate) method to create new animations through javascript.
-I used this to show a visual change in the values which are updated in the DOM by the javascript funtions for toggle and slider.
+- [animate()](https://developer.mozilla.org/en-US/docs/Web/API/Element/animate) method to create new animations through JavaScript.
+I used this to show a visual change in the values which are updated in the DOM by the JavaScript functions for toggle and slider.
 I use this method in a very basic way to change the font-color of the updates values.

 ```javascript
   pageviews.animate([